SiggiSmara/yabelt/README.md

 1. Choose your source db and destination db types from the available dbs via the `.env` file (can also be defined via API calls).
 Currently the focus is on Microsoft SQL server and PostgresSQL.
 Possible others would be SQLite, Oracle DB and MySQL/MariaDB.
-2. Set up the source db and decide on the frequency of inserts and updates for each table.
+2. Set up the source db table definitions including the frequency of inserts and updates for each table.
+(API)
-3. Start the source db process to populate the tables.
+3. Populate the tables in the destination db (API)
-4. Start the destination db sync process
+4. Start the db sync process (API)
 5. Look at the latency table in the destination db for statistics on performance

 ## sql server on linux docker